Fundamental Theorem of Algebra

 The Linear Factors are (x+3) and (x-3)

-So when you know the roots you can then write down the factors.
+So when we know the roots we also know the factors.

 Here is another example: